United States Federal Witness Protection Program: Operations

 A handful of states—California, Connecticut, Illinois, New York, Texas, and Virginia—and Washington, D.C., have their own witness protection programs for crimes not covered by the federal program.
 These state-run programs provide less extensive protections, in part because state governments lack the ability to issue federal documents such as Social Security cards to verify the new identity of protected witnesses.
 Another benefit of the federal program is that the Marshals Service provides payments to participants of about $60,000 on average, while also assisting them with finding housing and stable jobs under their new identities.

 There are two main types of witnesses who can be eligible for the program, "fact witnesses" and "expert witnesses."
 Fact witnesses provide factual information and/or personal knowledge to a case.
-Oftentimes, but not always, these witnesses were present at the scene of a crime.
+Often, though not always, these witnesses were present at the scene of a crime.
 Expert witnesses provide technical or scientific testimony.
 Both types of witnesses will be compensated based on negotiations with a federal government attorney.

 As of 2020, approximately 19,000 witnesses and family members had been protected by the U.S. Marshals Service since the program began in 1971.
 The program has a 100% success rate; no witness who has followed the rules and guidelines set out by the U.S. Marshals Service has ever died in WITSEC.

 According to Gerald Shur, who created the federal program, about 95% of witnesses in the program are "criminals".
 They may be intentional criminals, or people who are doing business with criminals, such as one engineer who bought off a mayor because that's how you do business in the city.'
 In his mind, he wasn't doing anything criminal," Shur said.
 A witness who agrees to testify for the prosecution is generally eligible to join the program, which is entirely voluntary.
 Witnesses are permitted to leave the program and return to their original identities at any time, although this is discouraged by administrators.

 In both criminal and civil matters involving protected witnesses, the U.S. Marshals cooperate fully with local law enforcement and court authorities to bring witnesses to justice or to have them fulfill their legal responsibilities.

 The program is highly secretive in order to ensure the safety of its participants.
 The leaking or sharing of information on these participants is taken seriously.
 A former federal law enforcement officer, John Thomas Ambrose, was convicted in 2009 of leaking information about a federal witness in the Witness Protection Program, to Chicago Outfit hitman Nicholas Calabrese.